wowtor/hass-voip-dialler-addon/README.md

 Prerequisites
 =============

-A subscription to a VOIP service.
+A subscription to a VOIP service would certainly help putting this addon to good use.

 Setup